Sharing is caring!

 7 Examples of Simple Task Box Ideas to Start Using Now

-Let’s look into some of the newest simple task box ideas I have incorporated in my room!
+Let’s look into some of the newest simple task box ideas I have incorporated into my room.
 I’m always looking for fresh, engaging ways to keep my students learning independently.
 I can’t wait to share these ideas with you.

 Sorting Canned Items and Perishable Items